a-kramer/Systems-Biology-Scripts/README.md

 # Systems Biology Scripts

 Scripts that are useful for working with certain file types and problems frequently encountered in _systems biology_.
 These scripts may be more generally useful.

+Some of the functions in this collection are undocumented because their usefulness to others is not yet certain, or they may be still in an early stage of development.

 ## Kernel Density Estimation

 The function in `mkde.m` returns a function handle to a multivariate (unimodal) sample's kernel density estimate.

 ```matlab
  p=mkde(X);
  p(x) % probability of x estimated from sample X.
 ```

 This can work well up to a point (dimensionality of X, one mode).
 For very high dimensional spaces (>20) a different approach is necessary.

 The function `mkde_cl(X,k)` (in `mkde_cl.m`) tries to address the problem of modes by doing a clustering first.